Warren Babe

 Warren Babe (born September 7, 1968) is a Canadian former professional ice hockey left winger.
 He was drafted by the Minnesota North Stars in the first round with the twelfth overall pick in the 1986 NHL Entry Draft.
-He would go on to play 21 games for the North Stars in the National Hockey League between 1987 and 1990; however, his career was cut short after suffering numerous concussions during his junior and professional careers.
+He played 21 games for the North Stars in the National Hockey League between 1987 and 1990.
+His career was cut short after he suffered numerous concussions during his junior and professional careers.